ConstructionPlacements

 21. Sterling & Wilson Data Center (SWDC) (India) – Turnkey EPC Specialist with Global Footprint

-Sterling & Wilson is one of India’s leading data center EPC contractors, delivering 27 cutting-edge data centers across India, Africa, and the Middle East since 2015.
+Sterling & Wilson is one of India’s leading data center EPC contractors, having delivered 27 cutting-edge data centers across India, Africa, and the Middle East since 2015—totalling 63 MW of IT load.
+This is a rare international achievement for an Indian EPC firm.

-Innovation: The company developed in-house modular data center solutions and uses DfMA (Design for Manufacture and Assembly) to cut build time by 50%.
+Innovation: SWDC developed in-house modular data center solutions and uses DfMA (Design for Manufacture and Assembly) to cut build time by up to 50%, a critical differentiator in India’s competitive EPC market.

 22. Tata Projects (India) – Engineering Powerhouse Driving Data Center Construction

-Tata Projects is strengthening its role in India’s data centre construction sector, leveraging its industrial construction expertise.
+Tata Projects is strengthening its role in India’s data center construction sector, leveraging its deep industrial construction expertise and brand trust to capture a growing share of this high-margin segment.

-Strategic Pivot: The company is transitioning from long 3-year infrastructure projects to shorter 12-24 month data center projects to improve margins.
+Strategic Pivot: The company is transitioning from long 3-year infrastructure projects to shorter 12–24 month data center projects to improve margins and capital velocity—a smart realignment given India’s data center investment surge.

-Market Opportunity: With India’s data center capacity projected to grow 5x by 2030, Tata Projects is well-positioned for significant growth.
+Market Opportunity: With India’s data center capacity projected to grow 5× by 2030, Tata Projects is well-positioned to be among the top 3 domestic EPC players in this space by 2027.

 23. Prasa Infocom & Power Solutions (India) – Niche Data Center Builder & Integrator

-Academic Excellence: Prasa was the EPC for India’s largest academic supercomputing data center at IIT Madras – a high-performance computing facility with Uptime Tier III compliant design.
+Academic Excellence: Prasa was the EPC for India’s largest academic supercomputing data center at IIT Madras—a high-performance computing facility with Uptime Tier III compliant design—a landmark project that demonstrates its engineering credentials for the most demanding computational environments.

 Pan-Asian Platform Builders